Massage in dogs is a form of veterinary physiotherapy. The dog's skin and muscles are treated with the hands. The aims of massage are to:

 As a rule, it can be said that massages for animals take about 30 – 60 minutes.
 Before some treatment sessions, a period can be required for your pet to settle.
 This also takes some time.

-How much does a massage for animals cost?
+How much does a massage for dogs cost?

-That depends on the sessions and how often the animal massage must be carried out.
+That depends on the sessions and how often the dogs massage must be carried out.

 You are welcome to bring your pet to one of our practices.
 That way we can assess what kind of physiotherapy is suitable and how often it should be given.
 We can then give you more exact costs.